Tuesday, January 28, 2025

 Dr. Costache is a radiologist with over 10 years of experience.
 She specializes in thoracic radiology.

 These high-resolution images allow physicians to see inside the human body and access areas that would otherwise be impossible to analyze.
-MRI scan principle is based on the phenomenon of nuclear magnetic resonance, much more secure than that based on the use of ionizing radiation, as is the case with radiographs or CT scans.
+It help diagnose diseases, such as tumors, infections, and inflammatory conditions.

 This imaging procedure sometimes requires the injection or ingestion by the patient of a contrast substance, the most commonly used for MRI bearing the name gadolinium.
-It enables the MRI scanner to obtain clearer and more crisp images, without presenting any additional risks.
-[2]
+[2] Gadolinium improves the visibility of specific tissues and is particularly useful in detecting tumors, visualizing blood vessels, and identifying inflammatory or infectious conditions.

 The patient sits on the mobile table and is inserted inside the resonance tunnel where the scan takes place.
 Throughout the test, which can last between 15 and 60 minutes, depending on the area examined and the number of images required, the patient must remain stretched and still – this ultimately influences the quality and clarity of the resulting images.